mrkkrp/req/README.md

 import Control.Monad.IO.Class
 import Data.Aeson
-import Data.Default.Class
 import Network.HTTP.Req

 main :: IO ()
--- You can either make your monad an instance of 'MonadHttp', or use -- 'runReq' in any IO-enabled monad without defining new instances. main = runReq def $ do let payload = object
+-- You can either make your monad an instance of 'MonadHttp', or use -- 'runReq' in any IO-enabled monad without defining new instances. main = runReq defaultHttpConfig $ do let payload = object
         [ "foo" .= (10 :: Int)
         , "bar" .= (20 :: Int) ]